benjiebob/StanfordExtra/README.md

 To use StanfordExtra you will require the annotations and the original images files.

 - Annotations are available by filling in the [Google form](https://forms.gle/sRtbicgxsWvRtRmUA).
 On completion, you will receive an email with the download link.
-- Images are available as a downloadable by visiting [Stanford Dog Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/).
+- Images are available as a downloadable by visiting the [Stanford Dogs](http://vision.stanford.edu/aditya86/ImageNetDogs/) webpage.
 Download the "Images" tar file.

 ## Installation